Part of the complete guide to understanding addiction

 How to Detect Fentanyl in Other Drugs

+What Drugs Are Laced with Fentanyl?
 The surest sign that a substance is laced with fentanyl is an unusually low cost as compared to normal street price.
 If one finds a dealer whose prices tend to be much lower than others, it is a strong sign that the substances he is selling are likely impure and laced with fentanyl.

 If a drug user notices that a specific substance had an unusually strong effect on him as compared to his past experience, then the substance he took was probably laced with fentanyl.
 Ingesting cut/ contaminated drugs is a dangerous habit, and one should consider sourcing their drugs from elsewhere in such a case.

-Fentanyl is a powerful drug which poses a danger for those who knowingly ingest it, and all the more so for those who consume it unknowingly.
+Fentanyl is a powerful drug that poses a danger for those who knowingly ingest it, and all the more so for those who consume it unknowingly.
 Its presence is very difficult to discern in opioids and other addictive substances.